 Pupils who are not in collective worship in one of these venues join with an Act of Worship held in their tutor room, and another time of reflection takes place for all pupils in their tutor rooms during afternoon registration.

-More detailed information is available in our Collective Worship Policy which can be found here.
+More detailed information is available in our Collective Worship Policy which can be found on our Policies page.

 Right to Withdrawal